 Explore Santa Clara attractions and exciting things to do in San Jose, California and throughout the San Francisco Bay Area.
 Santa Clara is home to leading businesses headquarters, exciting recreation at championship golf courses, world-class shopping, award-winning wineries, and acclaimed universities.

-Nearby downtown San Jose offers the sophisticated pleasures of world-class museums, top-notch gourmet restaurants and entertainment at HP Pavilion.
+Nearby downtown San Jose offers the sophisticated pleasures of world-class museums, top-notch gourmet restaurants and entertainment at SAP Center.

 There are also great things to do with kids in downtown San Jose like the Children's Discovery Museum.
 More great family fun can be found at California's Great America, Winchester Mystery House, the Santa Cruz Beach Boardwalk, Raging Waters, the Intel Museum, the Tech Museum and Bonfante Gardens.
 Come, experience Santa Clara's unique charm, culture and character.
 The Biltmore Hotel and Suites offers the ideal place to see it all.

-The new, 20,000 square-foot 49ers Museum Presented By Sony will be in Levi's® Stadium.
-The Museum will be a first-class celebration of the 49ers past, present and future.
-Featuring 11 unique gallery and exhibit spaces, your journey begins at the Trending Gallery, and will end reliving the memories of the 49ers five Super Bowl Championships in front of the Lombardi Trophies.
+Featuring 11 unique gallery and exhibit spaces, the 49ers Museum presented by Sony is a 20,000 square foot facility dedicated to the 49ers past, present and future.
+The Museum is a first-class celebration of the 49ers past, present and future.
+Begin your 49ers journey in the Trending Gallery and end reliving the memories of the 49ers five Super Bowl Championships in front of the Lombardi Trophies

 California's Great America is one of the best things to do with kids in the San Jose area.
 Northern California's ultimate family theme park and entertainment destination, California's Great America offers exciting rides, live stage show, concerts and Nickelodeon TV characters.
 Located in Santa Clara, Great America features 10 pulse-pounding coasters and the wild water rides of Boomerang Bay.

 In town for business or on a family vacation?
 Take in a Major League Soccer game and watch the San Jose EarthQuakes.
-Take a tour virtual tour of the new stadium set to open in 2014.
+Take a tour virtual tour of their new home in Avaya Stadium.
 "Click Here" for stadium tour.

 The Winchester Mystery House ranks among the top things to do in San Jose, California.
 A bizarre architectural marvel, the Victorian mansion is filled with unexplained oddities such as a staircase to the ceiling and a door that opens onto a wall.
 The sprawling Winchester Mystery House boasts three working elevators, 47 fireplaces, rambling roofs, and Tiffany art glass windows.
 To learn more about Winchester Mystery House in San Jose, California, visit www.winchestermysteryhouse.com.